4 Things You Shouldn't Be Afraid To Do When Scaling Your Business Up

 Such a plan has substantial implications.
 For instance: growing from 50 to 100 staff requires adding 1 new employee per week.
 Where can they find them?
-Is there a proper structure in place to short-list candidates, invite them to job interviews and recruit the right people at that pace?
+How to structure the company to short-list candidates, arrange job interviews, make recruitment decisions, onboard, and train the new people at that pace?
 Business expansion will impact the organization at all levels.
-Designing, executing and maintaining an efficient scaling up strategy is therefore critical.
+Designing, executing, and maintaining an efficient scaling-up strategy is therefore critical.

 Scaling up requires that your role evolves towards less operational and more strategic responsibilities.
 The larger your company, the more strategic-focused your role becomes.
 Be careful, we easily get attached to stuff.
 So it's not easy to do but it's absolutely necessary.

 Let go.
 Recruit the best people and learn to trust them.
 Let them make decisions and be accountable for them.

 Delegate more.
 Make a list of the operational tasks that fall under you, then assign them to the people who will do them better than you.
 Provide training if necessary.